Gumeq/RottenBrains/README.md

-# BingeBuddy
+# RottenBrains

-Welcome to **BingeBuddy**, the ultimate social media platform for movie and TV show enthusiasts!
+Welcome to **RottenBrains**, the ultimate social media platform for movie and TV show enthusiasts!
 Connect with friends, share reviews, and discover what to watch next through the collective wisdom of our community.

 ## Overview

-BingeBuddy is a vibrant social media website dedicated to movie and TV show reviews.
+RottenBrains is a vibrant social media website dedicated to movie and TV show reviews.
 Whether you're looking to share your thoughts on the latest blockbuster, find recommendations from friends, or dive deep into discussions about your favorite series, BingeBuddy is the place for you.

 ## Features